Concordium/concordium-update-proposals/source/CIS/cis-1.rst

    * - Final
      - planned Nov 1, 2021
    * - Draft version
-     - 2 (Oct 11, 2021)
+     - 3 (Oct 18, 2021)

 Abstract
 ========

 A standard interface for both fungible and non-fungible tokens implemented in a smart contract.
-The interface provides functions for transferring token ownership, authenticating other addresses to transfer tokens and for other smart contracts to access token balances.
+The interface provides functions for transferring token ownership, allowing other addresses to transfer tokens and for querying token balances and token metadata.
-It allows for off-chain applications to track token balances, authentication and the location of token metadata using logged events.
+It allows for off-chain applications to track token balances and the location of token metadata using logged events.

 Specification
 =============